Close Menu

 In our past couple of posts, we shared with you general guidelines on how to immigrate to the U.S. based on your civil or employment status.

 Today, we’re taking it a notch higher.
-We’re going to talk about general tips when applying for a U.S. citizenship.
+We’re going to talk about general tips when applying for U.S. citizenship.
 Let’s start with citizenship through naturalization.

 If you are not born in the U.S. (or in a U.S. territory) and neither one of your parents are U.S. citizens, you may apply for citizenship via the process of naturalization.